tahmidfaruque/portfolio/README.md

 I thrive in collaborative environments and enjoy working alongside teams to achieve impactful outcomes.
 With a commitment to excellence and a keen interest in staying at the forefront of technological developments, I aim to apply my skills in roles where I can contribute to innovative and practical engineering solutions.

+This portfolio was created to showcase projects and accomplishments that are not often reflected in resumes.
+Hopefully this can display my ability to design and create.
 ### Education
 BEng (Hons) Mechanical Engineering